 Hiker on glacier.

-This is the cornerstone of the EU’s climate change strategy, and is gradually bringing down emissions from industry in the most cost-effective way possible.
+The Emissions Trading Scheme (EU ETS) is the cornerstone of the EU’s climate change strategy, and is gradually bringing down emissions from industry at least cost.

-Under the system, energy-intensive industries like power generation or steel and cement have to surrender allowances every year for every tonne of CO2 they emit.
-In principle, they receive a certain amount of allowances for free, but if they need more, they must buy them on the carbon market.
-They can also offset emissions by investing in CO2 reductions in developing countries.
+Under the system, launched in 2005, a 'ceiling' on emissions from energy-intensive industries like power generation, steel and cement is lowered every year.
+Companies have to surrender allowances for every tonne of CO2 they emit, giving them a permanent incentive to minimise emissions.
+Some sectors receive a certain amount of allowances for free, but increasingly firms must buy them at auction or on the carbon market.

 Even if all greenhouse gas emissions stopped today, those already in the atmosphere would continue changing the climate for decades to come.
 We therefore have no choice but to adapt to climate change.
 The kinds of action needed range from modifying building regulations to take account of future climate conditions, to building flood defences and developing drought-tolerant crops.